-The Story of the Zombies’ Masterpiece, ‘Odessey and Oracle’
+Revisiting the Zombies’ Belated Masterpiece, ‘Odessey and Oracle’

 From 1964 through the start of 1967, the Zombies released a debut album, Begin Here, as well as a run of singles.
 Unlike their contemporaries, the band didn't have a pile of albums.
-Odessey and Oracle, which was recorded during the second half of 1967, was only the Zombies' second album.
+Odessey and Oracle, which was recorded during the second half of 1967, was only the Zombies' second project.

 Their earliest records had been released on the Decca label in the U.K., but in the spring of 1967, the band signed a new deal with CBS worldwide and entered the legendary Abbey Road studios to begin work on a new set of songs with engineers Geoff Emerick and Peter Vance.
 But it was keyboardist Rod Argent and bassist Chris White who took on the role of producing the new material.